 Need for an inlet silencer will depend on blower speed and pressure, as well as sound-level requirements in the general surroundings.
 An inlet filter is normally recommended, especially in dusty or sandy locations, for blower protection.
-A discharge silencer is also normally suggested for RCS blowers.
+A discharge silencer is also normally suggested.
 Specific recommendations on silencing can be obtained from the nearest Sales Office.